azurecorner/datasynchro-managed-pool-private-infra/README.md

 ## B. Using the Managed DevOps Pool in a Private Network

-In Part A, I completed the configuration of the Managed DevOps Pool, which is operational for deployments in an unrestricted network architecture.
+In Part A, I completed the configuration of the Managed DevOps Pools, which is operational for deployments in an unrestricted network architecture.
-Indeed, in our architecture setup (see Figure A), the function app and the storage account are private, so the default agents like `ubuntu-latest` or `windows-latest` will not be able to deploy code to the function app because the VMs cannot access our private network.
+Indeed, in the architecture setup (see Figure A), the function app and the storage account are private, so the default agents like `ubuntu-latest` or `windows-latest` will not be able to deploy code to the function app because the virtual machines behind cannot access the private network.

 To resolve this issue, I will add the Managed DevOps Pools to a virtual network (internal network).